F-sh2019/Algorithm-Assignment4/README.md

 # Algorithm-Assignment4

-This assignment contains writing algorithms and making descriptive videos for the algorithem which is accesible through this File. ans also this repository contais all the implemented algorithms:
+This assignment contains writing algorithms and making descriptive videos for the algorithems which is accessible through this file, and also this repository contais all the implemented algorithms:

 1- Write an efficient program to find the sum of contiguous subarray within a one-dimensional array of numbers which has the largest sum.